chrismoos/hash-ring/README.md

 ## Compiling

-Compile the library with:
+Compile the library and install with:

-    make
+    sudo make install

-This will produce a shared library in **build/libhashring.so**.
+This will install the library to **/usr/local/lib/libhashring.so**.
+The header file *hash_ring.h* is copied  to **/usr/local/include/hash_ring.h**.

 ## Running the tests